-John wrote what he wrote, that we might believe that Jesus is the Christ and that by believing, we would have life through him.
+John says that he wrote what he wrote, that we might believe that Jesus is the Christ and that by believing, we would have life in His name.
+Over and over again, John says that we experience this life through believing in Jesus.

 To believe in Jesus is to believe that he came and died for our sins and that he rose again from the dead to give us new life.
 This belief is not just intellectual assent; it is full and complete trust.
-We stake our whole future on it.
 And so we experience this life, this relationship with God, by believing in Jesus.